AdBoc/BookBacklogManager/README.md

 0.1.3 - added css and bad implementation of clicking on elements 0.1.4 - small code refractor in BooksList component 0.1.5 - better typescript integration in project
+0.1.6 - books are now filtered and sorted